functional-web-app/fwa.dev/src/views/content/en/considerations.md

 Like every web application architecture, Functional Web Apps have affordances for delivering static and pre-rendered assets quickly and efficiently.
 However, the FWA approach strongly biases towards server-side rendering of HTML and API responses.

-Pre-rendered web apps force users to see loading spinners and skeleton screens before external resources (that may or may not be available) can be loaded by the client.
-This also has second-order impacts on users with accessibility needs, or who are on older devices or slower connections.
+Pre-rendered web apps force users to see loading spinners and skeleton screens before external resources can be loaded by the client (assuming they are available)[^3].
+This also has second-order effects for users with accessibility needs, or who are on older devices or slower connections.

 Functional Web Apps are assumed to be dynamic by default, rendering personalized responses per-request, and progressively enhancing in the client where appropriate.